 One of the most entertaining aspects of this pool was how many people wore their bathrobes.
 Everyone was wearing them!
 We genuinely felt out of place by wearing clothes.
 I’m not just talking about at the pool, but in the elevators, the lobby, it felt like we were missing out so, on our last visit to the pool, we followed suit and felt utterly ridiculous walking around a 5-star hotel in our dressing gowns!

-Up on the roof, there were more restaurants, bars, a club, an observation deck, jacuzzis, a day spa, and a really fantastic gym.
+On the roof, there were more restaurants, bars, a club, an observation deck, jacuzzis, a day spa, and a really fantastic gym.
 We couldn’t ask for more!

 Note: They’re really strict with pool access.
 Everyone has to have their own key card, children included.
 So don’t bother if you’re not a guest, you’ll just embarrass yourself 😉